-I’ve never lived in a haunted house, but my mother did as a teen.
-Other houses on her street had strange things going on too.
-A few homes away from her lived a man and his family.
-One night, one of his daughters went to bed with a bad headache.
+“I’ve never lived in a haunted house, but my mother did as a teen,” writes Reddit.com user PatentedSpaceHook, recounting a true event.
+“Other houses on her street had strange things going on too.
+A few homes away from her lived a family.
+One night, the daughter went to bed with a bad headache.
 The next day, she was dead—she’d passed away from an aneurysm.

-After the funeral, the family went away to get their minds off the tragedy, and the father asked my uncle—my mom’s brother—to check on their pets.
-My mom and dad (they were dating then) went with my uncle; my mother had heard there was a grand piano and she wanted to play it, and my dad was studying to be a veterinarian.
+“After her funeral, the family went away to get their minds off the tragedy, and the father asked my uncle—my mom’s brother—to check on their pets.
+My mom and dad (who were dating at the time) went with him; my mother had heard there was a grand piano, and she wanted to play it.
+My dad was studying to be a veterinarian.

-After entering the house, my uncle and my father headed to the basement to see the animals, and my mother went to the piano on the ground floor.
+“After entering the house, my uncle and my father headed to the basement to see the animals, and my mother went to the piano on the ground floor.
 She was playing it when she felt something brush her ankles.
 She thought a cat must have left the basement and walked past her.
-She kept playing, and she felt it again.
+She kept playing.
+And then she felt it again.

-She told him what had happened, and he turned white.
-He told her the daughter who died used to play a game with her father.
-When he’d play the piano, she’d crawl underneath, grab his ankles, and push his feet up and down on the pedals. —Reddit.com contributor PatentedSpaceHook.
-These are the most haunted places in America, according to paranormal experts.
+“She told him what had happened, and he turned white.
+He told her the daughter who had died used to play a game with her father.
+When he played the piano, she’d crawl underneath, grab his ankles and push his feet up and down on the pedals.”

-The Unseen Patient
+The Phantom Patient

-The ambulance company that I used to work for had a “haunted” ambulance: rig 12.
-A lot of EMTs had stories about it, but I never put much stock in paranormal stuff.
+“The ambulance company that I used to work for had a ‘haunted’ ambulance: rig 12,” recounts Reddit.com user Zerbo.
+“A lot of EMTs had stories about it, but I never put much stock in paranormal stuff.
 That is, until I had my own experience with rig 12.

-My partner and I were working in a rural community at 3 a.m., and it was pitch-dark and completely quiet.
+“My partner and I were working in a rural community at 3 a.m., and it was pitch dark and completely quiet.
 We were both dozing; I was in the driver’s seat, and she was in the passenger seat.
-I woke up to a muffled voice, and I thought my partner was talking.
+I woke up to a muffled voice, but I thought my partner was talking.
 I told her I was trying to sleep and closed my eyes.
-I distinctly heard a male voice say, “Oh my God, am I dying?” followed by a few seconds of heavy breathing.
+I distinctly heard a male voice say, ‘Oh my God, am I dying?’ followed by a few seconds of heavy breathing.
 My partner and I sat up straight and looked back into the patient compartment, where it sounded like the voice had come from.

-Things were quiet for a couple seconds; then we heard the click of an oxygen-bottle regulator and a hiss, as if it was leaking.
+“Things were quiet for a couple of seconds; then we heard the click of an oxygen-bottle regulator and a hiss, as if it was leaking.
 I turned on the lights, and we ran out of the rig.
 I thought a transient might have climbed in while we were asleep, so we opened the rear doors.
 No one was there.
 I checked the oxygen bottles; neither was opened.
-We didn’t sleep much after that. —Reddit.com contributor Zerbo
+We didn’t sleep much after that.”

 The Impish Ghost

-My neighbor Diane and I had a playful poltergeist for years, and we called it Billy.
-I’d come home and find something put in a weird place: milk in a cupboard, toilet paper in the fridge, laundry detergent in the bathtub.
+“My neighbor Diane and I had a playful poltergeist for years, and we called it Billy.”
+So begins Reddit.com user abbys_alibi in their real-life ghost story.
+“I’d come home and find something put in a weird place: milk in a cupboard, toilet paper in the fridge, laundry detergent in the bathtub.
 Diane once called to ask if Billy had been around, because she couldn’t find a gallon of milk.
 We finally found it outside on her back steps.
 And sugar … darn sugar!
 Every morning, my sugar bowl was empty.

-When I had enough, I’d point to Diane’s home and yell, “Go see Diane!”
-Within five minutes, I’d get a call from her, and she’d say “Thanks a lot,” because he’d gone and pulled shenanigans at her place.
+“When I’d had enough, I would point to Diane’s home and yell, ‘Go see Diane!’
+Within five minutes, I’d get a call from her.
+‘Thanks a lot,’ she’d say.
+He’d gone and pulled shenanigans at her place.
 This occurred for the entire two years we lived there.
 No one believed us—not even our husbands.
 My mother thought someone was stealing from us when we were sleeping or out of the house.
 My sister believed something was going on but didn’t know what.
-I still can’t explain any of it. —Reddit.com contributor abbys_alibi.
-Read about the strangest unsolved mysteries of all time for some serious chills.
+I still can’t explain any of it.”

 The Eerie Attic